 BUILDING INTEGRATED PHOTOVOLTAIC SYSTEM — A combination of photovoltaic building components integrated into any building envelope system such as vertical facades, including glass and other facade material, semitransparent skylight systems, roofing materials and shading over windows.

-GROUND-MOUNTED SOLAR ENERGY SYSTEM — A solar energy system which is anchored to the ground and attached to a pole or other mounting system, detached from any other structure, for the primary purpose of producing electricity for onsite consumption.
+GROUND-MOUNTED SOLAR ENERGY SYSTEM — A solar energy system which is anchored to the ground and attached to a pole or other mounting system, detached from any other structure, with or without tracking for the primary purpose of producing electricity for onsite consumption.

-LARGE-SCALE SOLAR ENERGY SYSTEM — A solar energy system which is ground-mounted and produces a rated power of more than 10 kilowatts (kW) or greater per hour of energy for the purpose of producing electricity for on-site and off-site sale or consumption.
+LARGE-SCALE SOLAR ENERGY SYSTEM — A solar energy system which produces a rated power of 15 kilowatts (kW) or greater per hour of energy for the purpose of producing electricity for on-site and off-site sale or consumption.

-SMALL-SCALE SOLAR ROOF-MOUNTED SOLAR ENERGY SYSTEM — A solar panel system located on the roof of any legally permitted building or structure for the purpose of producing electricity for on-site or off-site consumption which produces a rated power of 10 or less kilowatts (kW) per hour of energy or solar thermal systems.
+SMALL-SCALE SOLAR ENERGY SYSTEM — A solar panel system for the purpose of producing electricity for on-site or off-site consumption which produces a rated power of under 15 kilowatts (kW) per hour of energy.

 SOLAR ENERGY COLLECTOR A solar photovoltaic cell, panel, array, solar hot air or water collector device which relies upon solar radiation as an energy source for the generation of electricity or transfer of stored heat.